apache/jackrabbit-site/src/site/markdown/downloads.md

 <a class='anchor' name='oak1.2'></a>
 Apache Jackrabbit Oak 1.2.24 (March 9th, 2017)
 ----------------------------------------------
-Jackrabbit Oak 1.2.24 is patch release that contains fixes and improvements over the previous 1.2.x release.
+Jackrabbit Oak 1.2.24 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 Jackrabbit Oak 1.2.x releases are considered stable and targeted for production use.